AhmedTahaGad/Movies_recommendationsystem/README.md

 # Movie_recommendationsystem
-Predicting user ratings for music tracks using the K-Nearest Neighbors algorithm based on user listening patterns.
+Predicting movie ratings using the K-Nearest Neighbors algorithm based on various features of movies.